Nikoo00o/Nota/README.md

 ### Version 1.1.0

-- improved some file handling and updated sdk and package versions and changed the apps bundle id
+- improved some internal data handling and updated sdk and package versions and changed the apps bundle id
-- added biometric login and the possibility to mark notes, or folders as favourites
+- added biometrics login and the possibility to mark notes, or folders as favourites

 ### Version 1.0.2

-- initial release
+- initial release and beginning of changelog

 ## Technical Details on building the projects